SysKitTeam/docs-monitor/troubleshooting/credssp-for-use-with-powershell.md

 ---
-title: Configuring CredSSP for use with PowerShell in SysKit Monitor
-author: Andrea Budisa
-description: >-
-  This article explains how to enable WSManCredSSP for more advanced PowerShell scripts to work in SysKit Monitor.
+description: This article explains how to enable WSManCredSSP for more advanced PowerShell scripts to work in SysKit Monitor.
-date: 29/06/17
 ---

 # Configuring CredSSP for use with PowerShell in SysKit Monitor